antoweb/aws-ec2-ami-backup-replica/README.md

 - Added support for choosing regions in variable
 - Added search for instances with tag value backup_if_stopped True or true
 - Added deleting old images from destination region

+SCRIPT aws-ec2-ami-backup-REGION-replica.sh
+Same as before script but with possibility to choose source and destination region in parameter ($3 and $4)